PeculiarVentures/2key-ratchet/README.md

 [![NPM](https://nodei.co/npm/2key-ratchet.png)](https://nodei.co/npm/2key-ratchet/)

-`2key-ratchet` is an implementation of a [Double Ratchet](https://whispersystems.org/docs/specifications/doubleratchet/) protocol and [X3DH](https://whispersystems.org/docs/specifications/x3dh) in TypeScript utilizing WebCrypto.
+`2key-ratchet` is an implementation of the [Double Ratchet](https://whispersystems.org/docs/specifications/doubleratchet/) protocol and [X3DH](https://whispersystems.org/docs/specifications/x3dh) key agreement, available in both TypeScript (using WebCrypto) and Go.
+The two implementations are byte-level compatible and validated against each other through cross-language interop tests.

 The Double Ratchet protocol and X3DH were designed with goals of providing both forward secrecy and cryptographic deniability.
 Importantly there have been several independent [security reviews](https://eprint.iacr.org/2016/1013.pdf) that concluded they deliver on those goals.